GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am an engineer and teacher transitioning to Front End Web Development.
-I love programming, quilting, and coaching police officers to pass their testing and interviews.
+I love programming, quilting, and teaching police officers to pass their testing and interviews.

 I've been coding since 2014.
 This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with junior retainer work with clients.